Voidware-Prohibited/Flora-Assets/README.md

 - Fallen Trees
 - Rocks/Stones

-# Installation

-Clone or Download into a folder named _Flora_ in your existing projects Plugins folder.

-The SourceArt folder contains all the original art assets including the Blender file, Photoshop files, exported image files and audio files.

-# Usage

-## Unreal Engine

-Basic: In Foliage Mode, simply add the desired assets to your Foliage brush and begin painting on the landscape.

-Intermediate: Add desired assets as Grass assets to a Landscape Auto Material.

-Advanced: Add desired assets as Instanced Foliage Actor assets to a Landscape Auto Material for Customization and Interactability.

 ## Material and Texture Setup

 All Textures are Channel Packed into the RGBA Channels.
 Targa (.TGA) files are used whenever useful to store data in the Alpha channel.